mahi723/s-mart-1/README.md

 # S-Mart Company Build
 This project is the Capstone project for CSCC created by:
-Aaron Owens
+Aaron Owens,<br />
-Derek Will
+Derek Will,
-Thomas Robinson
+Thomas Robinson,
-Mark Lerner
+Mark Lerner,
-Mahindra Adhikarri
+Mahindra Adhikarri,
 Purvik Patel